 Remediation occurs when the threat can be eradicated, while mitigation involves minimizing the damage as it cannot be fully eliminated.
 For example, Distributed Denial of Service (DDOS) mitigation routes suspicious traffic to a centralized location where it is filtered.
 Note that mitigation is generally less preferable as risks that cannot be fully eliminated are more costly to control.
 For instance, fixing a network security issue is better than blocking the port that could expose it.

-SEE ALSO: Managing Network Security Ticket Volume
+See also: Managing Network Security Ticket Volume

-Remediation is dependent on the type, category and priority that the abuse falls into.
+Remediation is dependent on the type, category, and priority that the abuse falls into.
 A case-by-case assessment should be applied to each issue, taking into account its seriousness and its scope.
 Service providers need to work with their customers and advise them on the processes needed to remediate it.

-In some cases remediation and mitigation go hand in hand where you stop the problem (mitigate the threat) and wait until the customer has solved his problems (remediate the threat).
+In some cases, remediation and mitigation go hand in hand where you stop the problem (mitigate the threat) and wait until the customer has solved his problems (remediate the threat).
 This is a classic example for port 25 blocking in outbound spamming incidences.
 However, port blocking should always be a short period mitigation measure.
 Once everything is back to normal, port 25 can be opened up again.

-It might also be necessary to shut down any non-responsive customers if they have been compromised or if they are engaging in illegitimate activity themselves.
+It might also be necessary to shut down any non-responsive customers if they have been compromised or if they are engaging in the illegitimate activity themselves.
 An example of this would be to suspend email activity for repeat spam offenders.
 To pre-empt this, send customers the Terms and Conditions if they have breached the contract and caused the violation.
 This approach protects the service provider from any legality that may arise and discourages customers from continuing to engage in illegal activity.

 There are four main root causes of network abuse when remediation or mitigation takes place: